Ethereum is the world's largest Blockchain platform for building

 problem, this live course is designed to help you to learn from the

 latest version of the platform and Solidity.
 This course is updated

 whenever new versions of Ethereum and Solidity are released.

 The objective of this program is to help you go from zero knowledge of

 Blockchain and Ethereum, to learn all the key concepts and get started

 with writing Ethereum smart contracts and DApps (decentralized

-applications) within 6 weeks.
-After taking this course, you should be
+applications) within 3 days.
+After attending this program, you should be

 able to build DApps and smart contracts for various use cases, and meet